-Currently, on National Pet Register there are well over 1 million Australian pets, who in the event of getting lost, have a better chance of being reunited with their owners.
 Identifying your pet with a microchip, collar tag and keeping your contact details up-to-date, is quite simply the best thing you can do to give your pet a return ticket home.
-Now, following three jam-packed weekends in Queensland, another 450 companion animals have been permanently identified with a microchip and added to the National Pet Register database.
+Now, following three jam-packed weekends in Queensland, another 450 companion animals have been permanently identified with a microchip.

-After an extensive tour of Queensland last year, which saw National Pet Register visit some of the state’s more remote and regional areas, mobile microchipping van ‘Reggie’ hit the road again.
+After an extensive tour of Queensland last year, which saw our mobile microchipping service visit some of the state’s more remote and regional areas, our microchipping van ‘Reggie’ hit the road again.
 This time ‘Reggie’ focused on an area north of Brisbane and microchipped an impressive 391 dogs and 72 cats.

 Offering discounted microchipping and identification advice in conjunction with local councils, the community events took place across three weekends in towns spanning from Bundaberg, Maryborough and Hervey Bay right through to Gladstone and more regionally at Agnes Waters.

-Microchipping an average of 85 well-behaved pets per event, Brisbane Veterinarian and long-time chipper for the National Pet Register, Dr Claire Taylor said the events were a great way to engage directly with communities.
+Microchipping an average of 85 well-behaved pets per event, Brisbane Veterinarian and long-time chipper, Dr Claire Taylor said the events were a great way to engage directly with communities.